rehmpke/rogerehmpkesite/README.md

 ---

-## Running Jekyll
+## Run Jekyll locally

-In a separate terminal:
+In a second terminal:

 ```bash
 $ bundle exec jekyll serve --livereload
 ```

-- Serves the site from the generated `_site` directory
-- Rebuilds on content/layout changes
-- Works alongside `npm run dev` (Webpack) so assets and pages stay in sync
+This regenerates the site and serves it from _site/ while Webpack handles live asset compilation.

 ---